-Pro Tip: "To serve, rim a glass with some orange sugar, add ice and some of the boozy fruit, and pour the sangria over top," Jessica says.
+Pro Tip: "To serve, rim a glass with some orange sugar, add ice and some of the boozy fruit, and pour the sangria over top," says Merchant.

 The Hero Ingredient: Tequila.
 This recipe from Half Baked Harvest adds a splash of tequila, frozen watermelon, and raspberries to the mix for a cocktail that looks and feels like a vacation.

-Pro Tip: "Any frozen berry will work, but I like raspberries for their tart flavor and red color," Tieghan of Half Baked Harvest says.
+Pro Tip: "Any frozen berry will work, but I like raspberries for their tart flavor and red color," says Half Baked Harvest's Tieghan Gerard.

 The Hero Ingredient: Flavored kombucha.
-We'll give one more mention to Half Baked Harvest, given that this recipe is also something you should whip up while the weather is warm.
+Half Baked Harvest's rosé tequila sangria recipe is also something you should whip up while the weather is warm.
 Thanks to plenty of fresh fruits—like strawberries, blueberries, cherries, peaches, and lime—silver tequila, and flavored kombucha, it's the ideal drink to sip outside.

-Pro Tip: "Top with sparkling water or kombucha," Tieghan says.
+Pro Tip: "Top with sparkling water or kombucha," instructs Gerard.
 Then, "garnish with basil and edible flowers."